Here's a look at what to expect and how to prepare for an in person interview at the Fog Creek Software office in New York.

 If you're coming from out of town, we will pay all expenses related to your trip.

 Meals: While you're in New York, please save all your meal receipts for reimbursement.
-We'll reimburse you for up to $45 per meal while you are in New York.
+We'll reimburse you for up to $45 per meal.

 Transfers: Save your taxi receipts.
 Tipping is customary in taxis in New York, but the tip usually won't be on the receipt, so write the amount of the tip on the receipt separately and circle it.